fgsants/nanoISP/README.md

+*I'm Currently working in a new version of this project with proper RESTFull API intgration & compatible with my REST-API-FreeRADIUS project.

 # nanoISP | Manager
 nanoISP | Manager is a little project to manage and control users in an ISP enviroment focusing integration with Ubiquiti's EdgeMAX routers for traffic shapping.
 Support for Mikrotik RouterOS is also on the list.